mkushnir/mywallet/README.md

 mywallet
 ========

-A tool to keep secret words around
+A tool to keep secret words around.

+Written in shell.